SNOW CRYSTALS

 img src: snowcrystals.com

-Unique but patterned
+Unique and patterned formation

 No two snow crystals are the same.
 But they show certain patterns in shapes and can be divided into 9 groups of crystal shapes.